momentum-mod/docs/content/docs/guide/gamemodes/climb.md

 For Wallruns, there are 2 common ways of setting up the correct angle:
 1. look slightly into the wall and press only W.
 2. look slightly away from the wall and press W+A if the wall is to the left, W+D if it's to the right.
-For Wallstrafes, while in the air bring your view parallel with the wall (you can either start parallel or Airstrafe until you're parallel), then hold only A/D. As long as you make contact with the wall you will gain speed.
+For Wallstrafes, bring your view parallel with the wall (you can either start parallel on the ground or bring it parallel while in the air), then hold only A/D. As long as you make contact with the wall you will gain speed.
 (Be careful!
 Continuing to move your mouse after contacting the wall can drain your speed if you look too far in or away!)
 ![wallstrafe](/images/climb/Wallstrafe.png)